This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Numbness, tingling, or pain in your hands or feet

-- Bruising easily, purple patches around your eyes
+- Bruising easily, or purple patches around your eyes

 - You have sudden or severe shortness of breath at rest.